CNU-DDE/did-core/README.md

 ## Usage

-As Injik/did-core is meant to use as a Kubernetes pod, it's packaged as a Docker image.
+As Injik/did-core is designed to use as a Kubernetes pod, it's packaged as a Docker image.

-You can found and use it in [Docker hub](https://hub.docker.com/r/haeramkeem/did-core)
+You can find and use it in [Docker hub](https://hub.docker.com/r/haeramkeem/did-core)

-Here's example of how to run container:
+Here's example of how to run a container:

 ```bash
 docker run -d \